yhc-key/react_udemy/README.md

 ### section 9
 learning about debugging
-using react dev tools, and error message to fix bug make projects using props, useState, eventHadler, Card component, Button component
+using react dev tools, and error message to fix bug

 ### section 10
+make projects using props, useState, eventHadler, Card component, Button component

+### section 11
-learning about Wrapper to reduce using <div>
+learning about Wrapper, React.fragment to reduce using <div>;
+learning about what is useRef, and how to use;
+learning about controled(using state)/uncontroled(using ref) component

+### section 12
+learning about Effects, Reducers & Context